If you talk to a man in a language he understands, that goes to his head.

 If you talk to him in his own language, that goes to his heart.

 Our vision is that our children can communicate efficiently with people from a French-speaking background, as well as develop a sound understanding and respect of cultural diversity.
+We want the children to feel confident to speak, listen, read and write in French, setting them up for success in further language-learning at secondary school.

 Click the image below for a one page overview of French in Penwortham.